hwheeler01/comp150/classnotes.md

 client and server.
 We introduce a basic way to store information, in files.
-We will design, write and evaluate programs to automate the solution of problems. </p>
+We will design, write and evaluate programs to automate the solution of problems.
-<p>For the programming in Python, we use custom tutorials written
-by Dr. Harrington,  <a href="http://anh.cs.luc.edu/python/hands-on/3.1">Hands-on Python Tutorial</a>.
-For the other areas, Dr. Harrington has written these online notes that you are reading.     </p>
+For the programming in Python, we use custom tutorials written by Dr. Harrington,  <a href="http://anh.cs.luc.edu/python/hands-on/3.1">Hands-on Python Tutorial</a>.
+For the other areas, Dr. Harrington has written these online notes that you are reading.
-<p>We are not alone in choosing Python:  Much of the
+We are not alone in choosing Python:  Much of the control of
-control of
 Google is by Python (about 1/3 of the code they write for their own applications, plus the Google App Engine providing free web sites to